 The next important search feature is the search results page.
 The search results page has more features such as sort by functionalities such as sort by price, relevance functionalities.
 The price and category filters in the search results page are very important in helping users narrow down to the correct product they are looking for.
 A price range filter and filter for reviews will also help in helping users find better products on your eCommerce store.

 Pagination is another useful feature helping users to move to the next pages of search results.
 In recent years, websites have implemented infinite scroll to replace pagination where the next page of search results load on a scroll event which gives the effect of products loading infinitely.

 Your site search might benefit in the long run if you have a search rule engine.
 When you have a rule engine built, the next time you want to make changes to your search engine relevance, you need not return back to coding.
 A rule engine helps in promoting products to the top of search results for certain queries alone based on rules set by the administrator.
 This is beneficial in improving revenue and profits.
 For example for a top-performing search query, you might want to boost certain products that have a higher margin.

 Synonyms can help in handling NLP queries and other queries that don’t have a product match.
-For example, if people are searching for couch and you have sofas listed in your product feed, you can set “sofa” as a synonym for “couch” which will bring in sofas when someone searches for couch.
+For example, if people are searching for a couch and you have sofas listed in your product feed, you can set “sofa” as a synonym for “couch” which will bring in sofas when someone searches for a couch.